-The Brookhurst/Chapman shopping centers were originally redevelopment projects that offered attractive modern facilities to shoppers, and when they were first completed, successfully achieved commercial vitality.
-However, recent retail trends and the construction of several large shopping malls in adjacent cities have resulted in these centers being less attractive to consumers.
-Also, the multi-tenant strip mall located at the southeast corner of the Brookhurst Street/Chapman Avenue intersection remains unimproved and detracts from the appearance, attraction, and economic viability of the Brookhurst/Chapman commercial area.
+The Brookhurst/Chapman shopping centers were originally redevelopment projects that offered attractive modern facilities to shoppers, and when they were first completed, they successfully achieved commercial vitality.
+However, recentPast retail trends and the construction of several large shopping malls in adjacent cities have-resulted in these centers being less attractive to consumers.
+Also In recent years this area has seen a reinvestment in a few of the commercial centers, improving the economic viability of the area.
+However, the multi-tenant strip mall located at the southeast corner of the Brookhurst Street/ Chapman Avenue intersection remains unimproved and detracts from the appearance, attraction, and economic viability of the Brookhurst/Chapman commercial area.